-About This Book
+About this Book

-This book provides information on how to install and remove options, use the system, use diagnostics, use service aids, and verify system operation.
+This book provides information about the ESCALA EPC810 and PL 800R, specifically how to use the system, use diagnostics, use service aids, and verify system operation.
 This book also provides information to help you solve some of the simpler problems that might occur.
+In this book, the ESCALA EPC810 and PL 800R are hereafter reffered to as the "system".